andycasey/smhr/README.md

 The 0.003 accuracy comes because this version of MOOG by default has a looser criterion for recomputing continuum opacity (compared to Jen's widely distributed version with scattering in 2011).
 See the README for `moog17scat` if you have concerns.
+(Note May 2022: Alex has updated the master branch of moog17scat so this is done by default.)

 Note that by default right now, we require you to have an executable called `MOOGSILENT` callable from your `$PATH` environment variable.
 Specifically, we use the version of MOOG that you get from `which MOOGSILENT`.